Review your documents.

-As an employer, should I have an employment agreement for my at-will employees?
+As an employer, should I have an offer letter for my at-will employees?

 Most states across the country follow the employment at will model.
 This employment classification enables employers to fire an employee at any time, for any reason or for no reason.
 Similarly, an employee may quit at any time, for any reason or for no reason.
 Terms within an offer letter can establish an at-will relationship.

 What terms are usually included in an offer letter?